 853 was the telephone exchange code (along with 858) for most of Greenwich, Charlton, and Blackheath until 2000.
 The number stuck in my head.

 What else do you do?

-I also edit the Charlton Champion, a hyperlocal site for SE7 which I hope will become a forum for those who want to get involved in their community.
-I’m part of the team behind The Scoop, a London politics blog from monthly arts and culture paper Snipe, which I write a monthly column for.
-I’ve also done some work for greenwich.co.uk, including some editing, and popped up on The Greenwich Podcast from time to time.
+I also edit the Charlton Champion, a collaboratively-written local site for SE7 which I hope provides a neutral forum for those who care about their community.
+I was part of the team behind The Scoop, a London politics blog from monthly arts and culture paper Snipe, which I wrote a column for.
+I’ve also done some work for greenwich.co.uk, including some editing, and popped up on The Greenwich Podcast when that was running.